 Fortunately, zero-waste period products are available that conserve resources and often save money.
 Let’s explore some of the most earth-friendly products to help you green your period.

-These panties soak up period flow, preventing leaks while keeping the moisture away from your skin.
+These panties soak up period flow, preventing leaks while keeping moisture away from your skin.
 Women often use this underwear as a supplemental layer of protection along with a cup, disc, sponge, or tampon, replacing disposable pads and pantiliners.
 However, some women use period panties in place of other period products.

 How To Clean Period Panties